samtools/htslib/samples/DEMO.md

 one as sam and other as bam.
 A pool of 4 threads is created and shared for both read and write.

-Qtask_thread - This application shocases the use of mulitple queues, scheduling of different tasks and getting results in orderered and unordered fashion.
-It saves the read1 and read2 as separate files in given directory, one as sam and other as bam.
-The samfile/read1 can have unordered data and bamfile/read2 will have ordered data.
+Qtask_ordered - This application showcases the use of queues and threads for custom processing.
+In this, alignments in input file are updated with GC ratio on a custom aux tag.
+The processing may occur in any order and the result is retrieved in same order as it was queued and saved to disk.

+Qtask_unordered - This application showcases the use of queues and threads for custom processing.
+In this, alignments in input files are split to different files for requested regions.
+The processing may occur in any order and results may appear in the order completion of processing.

 ## Building the sample apps